See here for STEP2018

 The Centre for Comparative Psycholinguistics (CCP, University of Alberta Department of Linguistics) organizes a week long Spring Training Workshop in current issues and methods in psycholinguistics.
-It will take place in Edmonton, Alberta, May 14-19, 2018.
-The Spring School is directed at graduate and advanced undergraduate students and anyone else interested in learning how to turn their research ideas into concrete steps towards experimental designs, data collection and analysis using advanced experimental and statistical methods.
+It will take place in Edmonton, Alberta, May 13-18, 2019.
+The Spring School is directed at postdoctoral fellows, graduate and advanced undergraduate students, and anyone else interested in learning how to turn their research ideas into concrete steps towards experimental designs, data collection and analysis using advanced experimental and statistical methods.

 Location: University of Alberta, Edmonton, Alberta, Canada

-Registration Deadline : April 29, 2018.
-Registrations received after this date will be charged a late fee of $30 (CAD)
+Registration Deadline : April 29, 2019.
+Registrations received after this date will be charged a late fee.
+Please click here to register.

-Aki-Juhani Kyröläinen (McMaster University) & Vincent Porretta (University of Windsor) – Introduction to linear mixed-effects modeling in R
+Aki-Juhani Kyröläinen & Vincent Porretta (McMaster & Windsor) – Introduction to linear mixed-effects regression using R